 Favorite Pot of New England Clam Chowder in 30 minutes

+This New England clam chowder recipe was inspired from our Boston trip.
 It’s been about two years since we’ve been to Boston, but the memories of our last visit was filled with rain, cold and more rain.
 And it was awesome.
 Being starved of rain down in Southern California for so long, we always hoped to have rain like those visits to Boston.
 We love the rain and with that cold weather comes the craving for creamy New England clam chowder.

 Over the last week we finally received a few days of good rain in the Los Angeles basin, but it’s not enough to make up for all the years of parched weather.
 We’re grateful for the rain as of late and as the rain came down in big buckets, those memories of eating clam chowder snuck up on us.
 So we pulled out our favorite recipe that we made a few moths ago and made another big, satisfying batch.